Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 0. Blocking issue: certificate download

+    I can't use the system now, because I have no way of getting the certificate. :(

     Right now, there's no easy way for someone to bootstrap themselves from the beginning, because you need to download a certificate.
 What is the right way to handle this?
 How are people supposed to get our (self-signed) certificate in a reliable form?
 I think we probably want to upload it to mininet.org, so that people can download it via https.

     Question: do we want to allow http access for convenience? (note: login should still require https!!)